AetherX-Discord-bot/Discord-Bot/DONATIONS.md

 # Support the Project with Donations

+> **Note:** This project is currently under an overhaul.
+Features, documentation, and structure may change frequently.

 Thank you for considering a donation to support AetherX!
 Your contributions help us maintain, improve, and expand the bot, ensuring it remains available for everyone.

 ## Why Donate?